America's first regenerative dairy

-Most milk we see on the shelf contains what’s called an “A1” protein, which some people have trouble digesting.
-But the creamy milk and yogurt from Alexandre Family Farms contains the “A2” protein that’s easier for the human body to absorb.
-Owners Blake and Stephanie Alexandre spent more than a decade breeding their cows specially to produce this protein.
-We’ll raise a glass to that—and to a few other extraordinary things about this creative agri-couple.
+What sets milk from this regenerative farm apart from most of the other milk out there?
+The absence of the “A1” protein, which some people have trouble digesting.
+Instead of A1, Alexandre Farms’ super creamy milk, chocolate milk, yogurt, and heavy cream all contain the “A2” protein, which is easier for the human body to absorb.
+Owners Blake and Stephanie Alexandre spent more than a decade breeding their cows specially to produce this more gastro-friendly protein.

 A dairy farming love story

-Blake and Stephanie each grew up in California learning the ins and outs of agriculture on their respective family farms.
+Blake and Stephanie each learned the ins and outs of agriculture as kids growing up on their parents’ farms.
 While Stephanie’s dad was teaching her to operate farm equipment, Blake was helping his dad raise calves.
 They met.
 They dated.
 And when it was clear they were meant to be, Blake sold his prize cow to buy Stephanie an engagement ring.
-Together they’ve continued to grow as a family farm, and as a family.

 More Microbes = Healthier Soil = Better Food for the Future